Camp Humphreys: Post exchange

 There are also three shoppettes on Camp Humphreys.
 The Zoeckler Station shoppette is located near the main gate by the Katusa snack bar and Pizza Hut.
 Pizza Hut offers delivery service daily for on-post residents.
 Also located near this facility, across from the walk-thru gate, is laundry/dry cleaning service and a barber shop.
 The 3rd MI shoppette is located in the same building as Charley's Steakery, which serves a selection of sub sandwiches.

 The post movie theater seats more than 550 customers and offers the latest movies in digital sound.
 The theater was recognized in 2011 as the "Best in the Army."

 A 24-hour laundromat is located adjacent to the walk-thru gate to Camp Humphreys.

 Korea is a ration control assignment.
-Upon arrival, military personnel, family members and civilian employee need to get a ration control card from their local Pass and ID Office prior to shopping in an AAFES facility.
+Upon arrival, military personnel, family members and civilian employees need to get a ration control card from their local Pass and ID Office prior to shopping in an AAFES facility.
 Department of Defense identification cards and ration control cards are always necessary to make purchases at all AAFES facilities in South Korea.